junhecui/sitespark/README.md

-# Low Code Website Builder
+# SiteSpark

-This low code website builder is an introductory, user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.
+SiteSpark is an introductory, user-friendly web application that will allow interested or aspiring website builders to get a feel for designing web pages.

 ## Technologies Used